Popular software engineering metrics, and how they're gamed

 - Popular.
 Does it have enough of a following to be well-documented and credible?

 Inclusion in the "Quality Metrics" bucket requires all five of the above, plus a satisfactory answer to our stretch question: if we trust this metric, and developers subsequently optimize for it, what happens then?
-In our time building and iterating our own metric ("Line Impact"), we've learned that toxic byproducts are an expected consequence of measurement, unless the metric is precisely aligned with long-term business value.
+In our years spent building and iterating our own development metric ("Line Impact"), we've learned that toxic byproducts are an expected consequence of measurement, unless the metric is precisely aligned with long-term business value.
 As an example, we will later show how developers trying to game the "Lead Time" metric cause reduced transparency for management.

 Quality software engineering metrics